Prime Ministerial Car

-British manufactured cars have always been used as prime ministerial cars by the prime ministers of the United Kingdom.
-The cars currently used are armoured, custom built Range Rover Sentinel supercharged 5.0 litre V8 models.
+Until 2023, British manufactured cars had always been used as prime ministerial cars by the prime ministers of the United Kingdom.
+The cars currently used are armoured, custom built Range Rover Sentinel supercharged 5.0 litre V8 models and armoured Audi A8L models.

-Prime ministerial and ministerial limousines are operated and administered by the Government Car Service, an executive agency of the Department for Transport, and stored and maintained at 10 Downing Street.
-The cars are driven by officers from the Metropolitan Police Royalty & Specialist Protection branch, skilled in protection convoy, anti hijack and evasive driving skills.
+Prime ministerial and ministerial limousines are operated and administered by the Government Car Service, overseen by the Cabinet Office, and stored and maintained at 10 Downing Street.
+The cars are driven by officers from the Metropolitan Police Royalty & Specialist Protection branch (RaSP), skilled in protection convoy, anti hijack and evasive driving skills.

-They are escorted by three to four unmarked Land Rovers or Ford Galaxy and at least nine to ten RaSP officers, with the ability to utilise motorcycle outriders from the Metropolitan Police Special Escort Group to aid in the swift travel and protection of the motorcade.
+They are escorted by three to four unmarked Range Rover or Ford Galaxy models and at least nine to ten RaSP officers, with the ability to utilise motorcycle outriders from the Metropolitan Police Special Escort Group to aid in the swift travel and protection of the motorcade.

-The current model fleet was first seen in use on 8 September 2021.
+In December 2022, the UK government announced that it would purchase armoured Audi A8L models for use by ministers, on the basis that no UK manufacturer could meet revised security specifications.
+Prime Minister Rishi Sunak was first seen to use an Audi A8 model in July 2023, although the Range Rover Sentinels are still in use by the Prime Minister.

 General specifications

 Many details are classified, but the current Range Rover Sentinel models are estimated to have cost up to £400,000.
 They feature a number of security features, including a 13 mm explosive resistant steel plate underneath the body, titanium and Kevlar lined cabins, armoured windows with bullet resistant polycarbonate toughened glass, and run flat tyres.
 The bodywork can withstand hits from 7.62mm high-velocity, armour-piercing rounds.

-The cars are also equipped with an independent, self contained oxygen supply, to protect the Prime Minister and other passengers against chemical or biological attack.
+The cars are also equipped with an independent, self contained oxygen supply, to safeguard occupants in the event of a chemical or biological attack.